BCHoagland/Gandalf/README.md

 ## Usage
 Training can be started simply by navigating to a folder and running `python train.py`.

 A visdom server must be running locally prior to starting training.
-Run `visdom` command in a separate terminal window to do so.
+Run `visdom` in a separate terminal window to do so.